Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Will you pay higher taxes in retirement?
 It’s possible.
 But that will largely depend on how you generate income.
 Will it be from working?
 Will it be from retirement plans?
 And if it does come from retirement plans, it’s important to understand which types of plans will be financing your retirement.

 Another factor to consider is the role Social Security will play in your retirement.
-When do you plan to start to take Social Security benefits?
+When do you plan to start taking Social Security benefits?
 If you have a spouse, when do they plan on taking benefits?
 It’s critical to answer key Social Security benefits questions so you have a better understanding of how it will affect your taxable income.

 What’s a pre-tax investment?
 Traditional IRAs and 401(k)s are examples of pre-tax investments that are designed to help you save for retirement.